snl-dakota/dakota-examples/official/gui/job_submission/queued_machine_examples/ngw_example/README.md

 - Set the "hostname" property to the name of the remote machine you will be connecting and sending files to.
 - Set the "username" property to your username on the remote machine.
 - Set the "remotePath" property to the remote destination which you would like to act as your remote directory.
-- Set the "wflib" property to the installation location of headless NGW on the remote machine.
+- Optionally, set the "wflib" property to the installation location of headless NGW on the remote machine.

 ## Step 2.
 Configure LoginNodeWorkflow.iwf